 The Dean’s List is produced each semester and is a list of those students who meet a certain academic standard.
 It is the college equivalent of an honor roll.

 A degree audit is an analysis of your academic progress toward a degree.
 It helps you monitor where you are and what you still need to do to complete your requirements.
 A degree audit is an advising document that maps out degree requirements and compares them against your transcript.
 It is an important tool for academic planning and course selection.
 This should be used in conjunction your academic advisor.

 Grade Point Average, aka GPA, is a way of calculating your overall grade average.
-Regis calculates grades on a 4 point scale with 4 being equal to an A. Therefore, a 4.0 is an A+, a 3.5 a B+, 3.0 a B and so forth.
+Regis calculates grades on a four point scale with four being equal to an A. Therefore, a 4.0 is an A+, a 3.5 a B+, 3.0 a B and so forth.

 These are education plans put in place to support students in the K-12 system.
 In college, students do not have such plans.
 Instead, we provide accommodations that help ensure equal access.